TopeAdebayo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that gives everybody execute permission in all subdirectories of a current directory
+Script that creates a directory with permissions 751 in the working directory